gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-without-data.md

 with <code>gl.TRIANGLES</code> instead of using <code>gl.POINTS</code>.
  If you do that both problems are solved.
 The maximum size problem goes away as does the inconsistent clipping problem.
 There are various ways to draw lots of quads.
-One of then is using techniques like the ones in this article.</p>
+One of them is using techniques like the ones in this article.</p>
 </div>